Azure/PSRule.Rules.Azure/docs/customization/enforce-custom-tags.md

 - The automatic variable `$TargetObject` automatically exposes the current resource being processed.

 !!!
 Tip
-    For recommendations on naming and storing rules see [storing custom rules][1].
+    For recommendations on naming and storing rules see [using custom rules][1].

-  [1]: storing-custom-rules.md
+  [1]: using-custom-rules.md

 ## Adding mandatory tags